 One of the hair salons that we chanced upon was Ma Ma Gyi Hair Salon, which had a grungy, steampunk aesthetic with vintage furniture and a raw concrete floor.

-Other salons, such as Moe Kaung Kin Hair Beauty Salon, even extend services that include Ear Piercing ($5) and Facial Treatments ($20+).
+Other salons, such as Moe Kaung Kin Hair Beauty Salon, even extend services that include Ear Piercing and Facial Treatments.

 For the uninitiated, longyi (pronounced “lon chee”) is a traditional skirt worn by the Burmese.
-It’s not only easy to put on – think post-shower towel wrap – but also comfortable and freeing.
+It’s not only easy to put on – think post-shower towel wrap – but it’s comfortable and freeing.

 The cylindrical cloth flows from waist to feet and comes in a variety of prints and fabrics for different occasions.
 For instance, cotton is usually worn as an everyday casual outfit, while silk is reserved for more fancy schmancy occasions.

-Among the few longyi retailers on levels 3 and 4, we visited Cotton Comfort by Mal Thi, a small Burmese-owned label helmed by 2 sisters.
+There are a few longyi retailers on levels 3 and 4, we visited Cotton Comfort by Mal Thi, a small Burmese-owned label helmed by 2 sisters.
 They design and sell women’s longyi in traditional and modernised styles made entirely of cotton and expert embroidery.
+You can also snag the designs online on their Lazada shop.

 Unit: #04-37